 For better or worse, the transportation of goods doesn't stop due to severe weather.
 As a result, truck drivers navigate some of the most hazardous conditions seen on American roads throughout the winter months.
-As the coldest months of winter approach, our attorneys believe it's crucial to discuss the dangers of driving a large truck through severe weather.
+As the coldest temperatures approach, our attorneys believe it's crucial to discuss the dangers of driving a large truck through severe weather.

-Black ice, road hazards, snowstorms, and inexperienced drivers are just a few of the dangers that come with driving a commercial truck during winter.
-The following tips will help you safely navigate the nation’s highways this winter and might help protect yourself and others.
+Black ice, road hazards, snowstorms, and inexperienced drivers are just a few of the dangers that come with driving a truck during winter.
+The following tips can help you safely navigate the nation’s highways this winter and help to protect yourself and others.

 Know Your Limits

 Having too much confidence can be dangerous while driving in a snowstorm.
 Stay updated on the latest weather reports, and remember that the storm may become progressively more severe as you drive.
 If your vehicle is near its limits, it is time to stop—the worsening weather could turn a dangerous situation into a deadly one.
 Deciding to pull over is always the best way to handle severe weather.